 More details are included on my Valentine’s Poetry Teatime post.

-February Family Fun: Serious and Silly Conversations
+Things to do in February: Serious and Silly Conversations

 17. Use Conversation Starters.
 I’ve made it easy for you!